 We received excellent therapy from medical professionals and support from family and friends, but the real change came from my homeland of Denmark when my mother brought us our first MusiCure- music as medicine CD.
 She purchased the CD from the pharmacy in Denmark, much like any medicine you would purchase over the counter.

-We played MusiCure several times a day to calm her anxiety and restlessness.
+We played MusiCure several times a day as an anxiety treatment and to calm her restlessness.
 We immediately saw the calming effects of MusiCure on her mood and her ability to relax.
 We still utilize MusiCure daily.

 Recovery has many layers, and as the days turned into months, I went back to work as a nurse while my family was slowly making it back to our new normal.

 My outlook on the patient experience was forever changed, and I started to share MusiCure with my patients – some patients even referred to me as “The Danish nurse and her music”.
 Many patients asked for the music repeatedly.